isbeorn/nina.docs/CONTRIBUTING.md

 [A more in-depth guide about this model can be found here](https://nvie.com/posts/a-successful-git-branching-model/)

-The most relevant branches are master, release and develop.
-These branches all have a separate documentation on the homepage.
+The most relevant branches are master and develop.
+These branches all have a separate papge for documentation on the homepage.
 This enables users that will use for example the released version of N.I.N.A. to have a separate documentation, compared the ones that use the nightly builds and already want to see new features described.

 ## Pull Requests